â„šī¸ Fast-loading version for search engines - Click here for the interactive version

 • Added information regarding Corporate Tax Clarification requests and confirmed that only persons registered for Corporate Tax may apply for Clarifications, unless the request relates to eligibility to register for Corporate Tax.

-• Updated to incorporate FTA Decisions No. 4 and 5.
+• Updated to incorporate FTA Decisions No. 4 and 5 of 2024.

 • Removed description fields relating to EmaraTax application fields.